Top 9 Ticketmaster Competitors & Alternatives

 Key Features

-By saving venue configurations and frequently used price levels into event templates, organizers can set up event ticket tiers quickly.
-It allows them to visualize the impact on potential revenue in real time.
+• Venue Configuration & Pricing Management: Save venue configurations and price levels into event templates to set up ticket tiers quickly and visualize revenue impact in real time.

-Organizers can embed production and promoter holds into event templates to streamline the event creation process.
-Additionally, they can modify the holds on the fly throughout the event planning journey.
+• Hold Management: Embed production and promoter holds into event templates and modify them throughout the event planning journey.

 Pricing